-In our Push Hands Classes we take great care to to teach all the essential skills necessary to develop true skill in Tai Chi / Internal Push Hands understanding.
+In our Push Hands Classes we take great care to to teach all the essential skills necessary to develop true skill in Tai Chi physical understanding.
 While many schools teach Push Hands as the art of pushing, we see it more as the art of learning to be pushed, without giving up our center or balance.
 Wu Shen Tao Push Hands training teaches students to sense the angle, amount of force, speed, and commitment of the opponent.
-If we can receive force while maintaining patience and sensitivity, we can find and exploit any weakness in the opponent’s structure.
+If one can receive force while maintaining patience and sensitivity, they then can find and exploit any weakness in the opponent’s structure.
 Paul Ramos has used this approach to train dozens of Push Hands Regional and National Champions over the last three decades.

 Our Push Hands curriculum starts with root training, stationary movement training, tactile sensitivity training, and the development of listening, following, neutralizing, sticking and returning skills.
-Once we have laid this foundation, we progress to the more advanced skills of misdirecting, becoming the principles, merging with the opponent, and losing the self.
+Once one has laid this foundation, they may then progress to the more advanced skills of misdirecting, becoming the principles, merging with the opponent, and losing the self.
 These skills can easily be incorporated into any style of martial arts and work equally well with hard or soft style systems.